-Recheck programming of Rings Until Answer.
-Refer to Chapter 5.

-Some telephone systems will not allow the telephone to ring beyond 4 rings.
+- a) Rings Until Answer is incorrectly programmed: Recheck programming of Rings Until Answer.
+Refer to Chapter 5. - b) The 1800 is connected to an incompatible telephone line: Some telephone systems will not allow the telephone to ring beyond 4 rings.
 If your 1800's Rings Until Answer is set at more than 4 rings, you may not be able to access the unit.
 Try setting the Rings Until Answer to less than 4 rings.
 If this does not correct the problem, it may indicate telephone line incompatibility.
 In this case, try connecting the 1800 to a standard, residential telephone line.